 There is no better time than the holidays to put a little extra effort into your email marketing strategy.
 Send your subscribers exclusive information about your holiday sales and events.
 Offer a holiday preview sale to your existing customers and encourage them to bring a friend to the event.
 Offer special discounts if they refer new customers or offer coupons or special discounts strictly for email subscribers.
 Send out your holiday gift guide to make choosing gifts for friends and family even simpler.

 6. Gift Cards are the Way to Go

 According to the National Retail Federation (NRF), the number one gift on shoppers’ wish lists this year is gift cards and gift certificates.
 Since consumers are looking for that personal touch during their holiday shopping experience, they are also likely looking for a gift card to a business that will give their loved one a unique experience when they cash in their gift.
-Another way to get customers to purchase gift cards from your business is to offer gift card bonuses.
+Another way to get customers to purchase gift cards from your business is to offer google play gift card bonuses.
 If a customer buys a $100 gift card for a friend, offer a $10 gift card that they can spend on themselves.
 The great thing about gift cards is that recipients often spend 20% more in your establishment than the amount of the gift card they received.